HITECHCRIME/HC_SG152_Training/README.md

 Fear in the eyes of the public
 When I drop the bombs
 Landlines filled with blots
-I slides what everybody does, anybody knows that
+I slide,  what everybody does, anybody knows that I tend to search for costs usually chunks of soul

-ominous voice

 ```